Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole I: Maxwell field: Introduction

 For nonzero integer spin fields in the DOC of a Kerr spacetime, only a few results about stability issue can be found in the literature.
-The only result for Maxwell equations we are aware of is given in \cite{larsblue15Maxwellkerr} on slowly rotating Kerr background, in which energy and Morawetz estimates for both the full Maxwell equations and the Fackerel-Ipser equation for the middle component are proved by introducing fractional derivative operators to treat the presence of an imaginary potential term in Fackerel-Ipser equation.
+The only result for Maxwell equations we are aware of is given in \cite{larsblue15Maxwellkerr} on slowly rotating Kerr background, in which energy and Morawetz estimates for both the entire Maxwell system and the Fackerel--Ipser equation for the middle component are proved by introducing fractional derivative operators to treat the presence of an imaginary potential term in Fackerel--Ipser equation.
 The estimates therein enable the authors to prove a uniform bound of a positive definite energy and the convergence property of the Maxwell field to a stationary Coulomb field.
 Turning to the extreme components, as mentioned already, they satisfy decoupled, separable TME \eqref{eq:TME}.
-Differential relations between the radial parts of the modes with extreme spin weights, as well as similar relations between the angular parts, are derived in \cite{starobinsky1973amplification,TeuPress1974III}, known as "\emph{Teukolsky-Starobinsky Identities}".
-In \cite{whiting1989mode}, it is shown that the TME admits no modes with frequency having positive imaginary part, or in another way, no exponentially growing mode solutions exist, by assuming some proper boundary conditions.
-This mode stability result is recently generalized in \cite{andersson2016mode} to the case of real frequencies.
-We mention here the papers \cite{finster2016linear} which discusses the stability problem for each azimuthal mode solution to TME, and \cite{kla2015globalstabwavemapKerr} concerning a toy model problem arising from the nonlinear stability of the Kerr solution under small polarized axisymmetric perturbations.
+Differential relations between the radial parts of the modes with extreme spin weights, as well as similar relations between the angular parts, are derived in \cite{starobinsky1973amplification,TeuPress1974III}, known as \textquotedblleft{\emph{Teukolsky--Starobinsky Identities}.\textquotedblright} In \cite{whiting1989mode}, it is shown that the TME admits no modes with frequency having positive imaginary part, or in another way, no exponentially growing mode solutions exist, by assuming some proper boundary conditions.
+This mode stability result is recently generalized to the case of real frequencies in \cite{shlapentokh-rothman2015} for scalar wave where the spin weight is $0$ and \cite{andersson2016mode} for any half-integer spin fields.
+We mention here the papers \cite{finster2016linear} which discuss the stability problem for each azimuthal mode solution to TME, and \cite{kla2015globalstabwavemapKerr} concerning a toy model problem arising from the nonlinear stability of the Kerr solution under small polarized axisymmetric perturbations.

+\begin{flushleft} \textit{References added:} \end{flushleft}During the submission of this work, there has been great advance toward the nonlinear stability conjecture of the Kerr spacetimes.
+The linear stability of Schwarzschild has been reproved using instead (generalized) harmonic gauge in \cite{Hung2018linearwavegaugeodd,Johnson2018linear,Hung2019linearwavegaugeeven}.
+A nontrivial nonlinear stability result of Schwarzschild spacetime under polarized axisymmetry is shown in \cite{klainermanszeftel2017Schw}.
+See also \cite{Giorgi2019linearRNsmallcharge,Giorgi2019linearRNfullcharge} for the linear stability results of the Reissner--Nordstr\"{o}m spacetimes.
+Energy and decay estimates for the spin $\pm 2$ TME on slowly rotating Kerr backgrounds are obtained in \cite{Ma17spin2Kerr,Dafermos2019TMEKerr}, and linear stability of slowly rotating Kerr spacetimes is shown in \cite{andersson2019stability,hafner2019linear}.